mmower/ergo/README.md

 Firstly, and perhaps most difficult to notice, is that Ergo is implemented in terms of functions only, while ExS/NP both make significant use of macros.
 My understanding is not sophisticated enough to understand quite what the macros are buying the user but I was able to do without them.
 But I find the Ergo code relatively easy to read after writing it.

-Second Ergo is built with error handling as a priority.
-I've had challenges building parsers and want something that helps figure out why a parser isn't working.
-So an Ergo parser is not a bare anoymous function but a `Parser` struct that also contains descriptive information and most parsers can take a `debug:` and `label:` parameter to print out useful debugging information as the parser is running.
-Creating a parser with `debug: true` should emit enough diagnostic information to determine why a parser isn't working as expected.
+Second Ergo is built with error handling as one of its priorities.
+Internally, Ergo parsers are not bare functions but `Parser` structs that assist with debugging.
+This takes the form of logging parser operations and cycle detection.
+See further down for more information.

 Lastly, ExS/NP make heavy use of the Elixir `|>` operator to combine parsers together, for example: